ncsa/xalt/README.md

 that XALT works the way we want it to here.

 ##### Option 1 - Handle Signals?
-Assuming that the sbatch script used to launch a OOD service, say Jupyter is something like this
+Assuming that the sbatch script used to launch an OOD service, say Jupyter is something like this
 ```
 #! /bin/bash
 ...